jordan4ibanez/hashmap_f90/README.md

 ### Current changes:

--Complete rebuild of the handling of the heap.
+- Complete rebuild of the handling of the heap.

--Original hashing algorithm has been ripped out and replaced with rapid_hash.
+- Original hashing algorithm has been ripped out and replaced with rapid_hash.
 Todo: put link here.

--Complete redesign to be highly ergonomic with Fortran.
+- Complete redesign to be highly ergonomic with Fortran.

 If you like what I do, and would like to support me: [My Patreon](https://www.patreon.com/jordan4ibanez)